-With the United States Department of Agriculture’s new Food Desert Locator, anyone can “map food deserts and view census tract-level statistics on population groups with low access to healthy foods.”
+With the Department of Agriculture’s new Food Desert Locator, anyone can find the food deserts near them.
+But what does that mean?

-People who live in a food desert (all of the areas shaded in pink in the above map are considered food deserts) do not have easy access to fresh produce, healthy grains, low-fat dairy and other nutritionally sound whole foods.
-When you take a look at the map, you might be surprised at the location of some of these deserts.
+People who live in a food desert (all of the areas shaded in bright green in the above map are considered food deserts) don't have easy access to fresh produce, healthy grains, low-fat dairy and other nutritionally sound whole foods.
+When you take a look at the map — which looks at census tract-level statistics on population groups with low access to healthy foods — you might be surprised at the location of some of these deserts.
 Some of them are located in the heart of heavily farmed areas.

-It’s also interesting, but not surprising, to see that Atlantic City, N.J., is a food desert.
-While many of the casinos boasting farm-to-fork restaurants, the people who live right outside the casino’s doors don’t have access to that same local, farm-fresh food.
+It’s also interesting, but not surprising, to see that Atlantic City, New Jersey, is a food desert.
+While many of the casinos boast farm-to-fork restaurants, the people who live right outside the casino’s doors don’t have access to that same local, farm-fresh food.

 Taking a look at where the food deserts are in your region can help you understand how unevenly distributed healthy food is.
 Perhaps it will motivate you to find a way to help.
 I’ve already been in touch with The Food Bank of South Jersey to find out how to donate fresh produce, and I hope to work with them this summer to get the word out to others in my region about how to do so.